trypromptly/docs/docs/sheets/working-with-sheets.md

 1. Each sheet is creating with a list of default columns.
 Click on the "+" button to add a new column.
 2. Similar to columns in a spreadsheet, columns can be referred by their column letter (A, B, C, etc.) and rows can be referred by their row number (1, 2, 3, etc.).
-3. When adding a new column, you can choose the column type (Text, Number, URI, Processor_run, App_run, or Data_transformer).
+3. When adding a new column, you can choose the column type (Text, Number, URI, Boolean, Category, etc).
+4. To populate the column with data using LLMs or by transforming other columns, you can use a formula.
+Click on the `Populate column with formula` checkbox to add a formula to the column.
-4. You can also change the column type later by clicking on the icon at the right side of the column header and selecting the type you want.
+5. You can also change the column type later by clicking on the icon at the right side of the column header and selecting the type you want.
-5. Configure the column settings based on the type you've chosen.
+6. Configure the column settings based on the type you've chosen.

-### Configuring a Processor run Column
+### Configuring a Processor run formula

 1. Select the provider (OpenAI, Anthropic etc) and the processor you want to use (e.g., Chat Completions, Image Generations etc).
 2. Add the input for the processor.
 This can be a static value or a reference to other columns in the sheet.
 You can use `{{ column_letter }}` to reference a column's value in the current row.